sambaiz/cdkbot/README.md

 ### cdkbot.yml

-Put `cdkbot.yml` at the repository root. cdkbot refer to the original cdkbot.yml and cdk.yml for security and authority reasons so it's needed to be merged to apply the changes.
+Put `cdkbot.yml` at the repository root. cdkbot refer to the base branch's cdkbot.yml and cdk.json for security and authority reasons so it's needed to be merged to apply the changes.

 ```
-cdkRoot: . # Relative path of the directory where cdk.yml exists
+cdkRoot: . # Relative path of the directory where cdk.json exists
 targets:
   # If any key is matched the PR base branch, run commands with contexts `-c key=value`.
   # If not, commands are not runned.